Shenmue-Mods/Knowledgebase/Shenmue_I/Remove_Collision_Data_From_Maps_without_COLI_in_MAPINFO.md

-# Remove Collision Data From Maps without COLI in Mapinfo
+# Remove Collision Data From Maps without COLI in MAPINFO

 This page will show you how to remove collision data from a map in *Shenmue I* that does not have its clipping in `MAPINFO.BIN`.